ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldPreparation.rst

 and/or fields (where the latter are selected on the basis of the FIELD NAME in the MS).

+As noted in :doc:`DataLocationSelection`, when an observation was taken in one-field-per-beam mode, and no selection on scans or channels is done, and there is only a single beam in the MS, then the beam MSs are copied instead of using *mssplit*.
+This will run much faster.

 As for the bandpass calibrator, the MS is then flagged in two passes.
 First, a combination of selection rules (allowing flagging of channels, antennas & baselines, and autocorrelations) and (optionally)